 Anna Meneely is a current senior at Liberty High School, where she dedicates her time to advocating for equity in STEM education.
 She is heavily invested in FIRST Robotics as a team captain of FRC Team #4488, Shockwave, and is currently researching “soft” robotic designs (and yes, they’re exactly like what they sound).
 Outside of engineering, Anna loves to create art and learn about space.
 She plans to pursue aerospace engineering in her future.

-Moaaz Elbarbry is a senior at Liberty High School, and is very involved in the local Muslim community.
-He is the co-manager of a religious non-profit organization called Sons of Adam, which provides safe spaces for Muslim boys in Oregon to thrive physically, emotionally, socially, and spiritually.
+Moaaz Elbarbry is a senior at Liberty High School.
+He is very involved in his local Muslim community, and is the co-manager of a religious non-profit organization called Sons of Adam, which provides safe spaces for Muslim boys in Oregon to thrive physically, emotionally, socially, and spiritually.
 Moaaz is on the Hillsboro Youth Advisory Council, where he works with a group of youth leaders to mold Hillsboro into a better city for all of its citizens.
 In his free time, Moaaz loves to do anything related to soccer: watching, playing, analyzing, practicing and debating the sport are all enjoyable for him.
-His experiences at school and in his community have motivated him to be an advocate for Muslims as a whole, and he hopes to be a good example in a time of misconceptions and stereotypes surrounding Muslims.
+His experiences at school and in his community have motivated him to be an advocate for Muslims, and he hopes to shed a positive light in a time of misconceptions and stereotypes surrounding Muslims.

 Joel Owens is currently a junior at Glencoe High School.
 Joel has been involved in special education for over 5 years by shadowing teachers and being a student aid for special education classrooms.
 Last year, he shadowed several occupational therapists and thus discovered his dream job.
 He is now our state delegate for the Congress of Future Medical Leaders.
 He has always known that his calling was in special education, and he really cares about making sure that all special education students have their voices heard.